San Diego ADU

 The smaller, simpler design of ADUs may lead some homeowners to try to take on the project themselves, going the DIY route.
 However, it is far more complicated than it sounds.
 San Diego County requires an Owner-Builder Declaration to get a building permit; this document puts you in charge of enormous liability.
 It also clears your homeowner’s insurance of covering injuries such as falling off a ladder, potentially leaving you with massive medical bills.

 This is why having a quality construction company is so important when you are looking to add an ADU to your property.
 At Kaminskiy Design and Remodeling, we specialize in delivering ADUs quickly and efficiently, so you don’t have to spend extra money on renewing permits or additional inspections.
-We build all our buildings with high-quality materials and skill while ensuring we keep costs in check and the project within budget.
+We build all our buildings with high-quality materials and skills while ensuring we keep costs in check and the project within budget.

 Schedule Your Design Consultation